This article was updated in July 2022.

-Banzai’s latest webinar, Driving Demand with Partner Events, features an interview with Adobe’s Senior Partner Marketing Manager of Events Meagan Dollins.
-Meagan offers valuable insight on the ins and outs of running a successful partner program.
-Meagan and Banzai’s VP of Customer Success Ike Nelson discuss the power of a great partner program in spreading awareness and driving sales pipeline.
+Banzai’s webinar, Driving Demand with Partner Events, features an interview with Adobe’s Senior Partner Marketing Manager of Events Meagan Dollins.
+Meagan offers valuable insight on the ins and outs of running a successful partner marketing program.
+Meagan and Banzai’s VP of Customer Success Ike Nelson discuss the power of a great partner marketing program in spreading awareness and driving sales pipeline.

 Launch in 90 days

-Setting up your partner program in 90 days is possible!
+Setting up your partner marketing program in 90 days is possible!
 Meagan breaks down the first 3 months with realistic goals that can get your program up and running within a quarter.

 The first 30 days should be about identifying 1-2 potential partners you can go-to-market with.
 Spend time researching them, getting to know them, and learning whether or not it will be a valuable relationship for both organizations.